-Results 1–10 of 23 for "Psychology Topic"X related to "In Brief: June 2010" Refine Your Search Refine Your Search TopicTherapy (6)Stress (4)Emotional health (3)Human rights (3)Aging (2) 27 more... [+] Alzheimer's (2)Children (2)Ethics (2)Teens (2)Testing issues (2)Trauma (2)Addictions (1)ADHD (1)Anxiety (1)Bipolar disorder (1)Death & dying (1)Depression (1)Disability (1)Eating disorders (1)Education (1)Hate crimes (1)Intelligence (1)Kids & the media (1)Law & psychology (1)Military (1)Obesity (1)Parenting (1)Post-traumatic Stress Disorder (1)Race (1)Socioeconomic status (1)Sport & exercise (1)Violence (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 23 Previous 1 2 3 ...
+Results 1–10 of 23 for "Psychology Topic"X related to "In Brief: June 2010" Refine Your Search Refine Your Search TopicTherapy (5)Stress (4)Emotional health (3)Aging (2)Alzheimer's (2) 26 more... [+] Human rights (2)Teens (2)Testing issues (2)Trauma (2)Violence (2)Addictions (1)Anxiety (1)Bipolar disorder (1)Death & dying (1)Depression (1)Eating disorders (1)Education (1)Ethics (1)Hate crimes (1)Intelligence (1)Kids & the media (1)Law & psychology (1)Lesbian, gay, bisexual, transgender (1)Military (1)Obesity (1)Parenting (1)Post-traumatic Stress Disorder (1)Race (1)Socioeconomic status (1)Sport & exercise (1)Women & men (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 23 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.DepressionPeople with depression may lack pleasure in daily activities, significant weight loss or gain, insomnia or excessive sleeping, lack of energy, inability to concentrate, feelings of worthlessness or guilt and thoughts of death or suicide.Psychology Topic 2.Socioeconomic StatusSocioeconomic status is commonly conceptualized as the social standing or class of an individual or group.Psychology Topic 3.Death and DyingPsychologists can assess mood, mental functioning and pain at the end of life; treat depression, anxiety and other mental health problems; provide end-of-life counseling to the dying and their families; and advocate for good medical care.Psychology Topic 4.Post-traumatic Stress DisorderPost-traumatic Stress Disorder (PTSD) is an anxiety problem caused by a traumatic event, such as combat, a natural disaster or crime, or even a traffic accident.
-PTSD may affect your personal relationships or health and well-being.Psychology Topic 5.AnxietyAnxiety is characterized by feelings of tension, worried thoughts and physical changes.
-Anxiety disorders such as panic disorder and obsessive compulsive disorder (OCD) cause recurring intrusive thoughts or concerns and physical symptoms such as sweating, trembling, dizziness or a rapid heartbeat.Psychology Topic 6.Learning & MemoryLearning is the acquisition of skill or knowledge, while memory is the expression of what you’ve acquired.
+PTSD may affect your personal relationships or health and well-being.Psychology Topic 5.Learning & MemoryLearning is the acquisition of skill or knowledge, while memory is the expression of what you’ve acquired.
 If you acquire the new skill or knowledge slowly and laboriously, that’s learning.
-If acquisition occurs instantly, that’s making a memory.Psychology Topic 7.ObesityObesity is marked by excess accumulation of body fat caused by genetic factors and behavioral factors — especially eating too much and exercising too little.
-Obesity can lead to diabetes, heart disease, sleep apnea and other problems.Psychology Topic 8.RaceAccording to research by psychologists and others, prejudice and discrimination are still problems in American society.
-Research also shows that contact between people of different racial and ethnic backgrounds can reduce stereotyping and prejudice.Psychology Topic 9.Hate CrimesHate crimes are any felony or violent crime based on prejudice against a particular group.
-Compared to other crimes, hate crimes have a broader impact on victims and communities because they target core aspects of identity.Psychology Topic 10.Bipolar DisorderBipolar disorder is a serious mental illness in which common emotions become intensely and often unpredictably magnified, including manic episodes — abnormally elevated or irritable moods — and possibly depression.Psychology Topic Previous 1 2 3 ...
+If acquisition occurs instantly, that’s making a memory.Psychology Topic 6.AnxietyAnxiety is characterized by feelings of tension, worried thoughts and physical changes.
+Anxiety disorders such as panic disorder and obsessive compulsive disorder (OCD) cause recurring intrusive thoughts or concerns and physical symptoms such as sweating, trembling, dizziness or a rapid heartbeat.Psychology Topic 7.RaceAccording to research by psychologists and others, prejudice and discrimination are still problems in American society.
+Research also shows that contact between people of different racial and ethnic backgrounds can reduce stereotyping and prejudice.Psychology Topic 8.Bipolar DisorderBipolar disorder is a serious mental illness in which common emotions become intensely and often unpredictably magnified, including manic episodes — abnormally elevated or irritable moods — and possibly depression.Psychology Topic 9.Testing IssuesInformation about psychological testing issues, including the development, creation, administration, scoring and interpretation of psychological tests of abilities such as intelligence or aptitudes; personality (e.g., traits, attitudes); and mental health, including neurological disorders.Psychology Topic 10.Eating DisordersEating disorders are abnormal eating habits that can threaten your health or even your life, including anorexia nervosa, bulimia nervosa and binge eating.
+Psychology Topic Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 23 for "Psychology Topic"X related to "In Brief: June 2010"